16 Ways To Experience Christmas In Gatlinburg For The Holidays

 Located at The Island entertainment complex just off the Pigeon Forge Parkway.
 The Margaritaville Island Hotel offers the perfect setting to enjoy the beauty of the Great Smoky Mountains for Christmas.

-Every year, The Island host a number of opportunities for entertainment throughout Winterfest to include live music, carolers, photos with Santa, and a Tree Lighting Ceremony at the beginning of the season to kick-start it all!
+Every year, The Island hosts a number of opportunities for entertainment throughout Winterfest including live music, carolers, photos with Santa, and a Tree Lighting Ceremony at the beginning of the season to kick-start it all!

-Do you still need convincing that a Gatlinburg Christmas is just what your family needed?
-Treat your family to stay at Margaritaville Gatlinburg Resort or Margaritaville Island Hotel in Pigeon Forge?
+Do you still need convincing that a Gatlinburg Christmas is just what your family needs?
+Treat your family to Margaritaville Gatlinburg Resort or Margaritaville Island Hotel in Pigeon Forge.

 1. The Pristine Weather

-When you choose to celebrate Christmas in the Smoky Mountains, you’re bound for perfect holiday weather – not too hot, but definitely crisp.
+When you celebrate Christmas in the Smoky Mountains, you’re bound for perfect holiday weather – not too hot, but crisp.

 To enjoy this perfect winter weather, head to the Great Smoky Mountain National Park for a hike with your family.